Milton Keynes and North Bucks

 • Chequers 24 High Street North Crawley MK16 9LH Telephone(01234) 391438

 This down to earth pub has a quiet bar and one where they occasionally have live music on a Friday (middle of the road was how the music was described).
 It has two hand pumps and an old bar with some original features.
-The pub is very community focused and fundraises for Help for Heroes about once a month.
-Poker is played on the last Thursday of the month and the Darts team plays matches on Monday night.
+The pub is very community focused and regularly fundraises for charities, from nationals, such as MacMillan Nurses and Help for Heroes to locals, like North Crawley Schools and the Church Bell Fund.
+The Darts team plays matches on Monday night and the pub supports the village cricket team.
+No dedicated parking, but is available immediately outside or nearby (outside Church).
+You can be assured of a warm and friendly welcome.

 • Olney